adamsanderson/wysiwyg/Readme.md

 wysiwyg is a set of editor commands that can be used to build a full wysiwyg editor.

+Check the [demo](http://adamsanderson.github.com/wysiwyg/) to see these commands in action.

 Installation
 ------------
 To use as a [component](https://github.com/component/component):